lirios/docs/docs/index.md

 Qt and QtCreator.
 However keep in mind that the binaries provided by The Qt Company do not have QtWayland, this means that you will not be able to develop Liri Shell.

-Head over to the [Contributer Guide](contributing/contributor-guide/index.md) for more information on how to set everything up.
+Head over to the [Contributor Guide](contributing/contributor-guide/index.md) for more information on how to set everything up.

 ## Getting in touch